Skip to main content

 ranges

 The list of buckets, with from and to values.
 The from value is inclusive in the range.
-The to value is not inclusive in the range.
+The to value is not inclusive in the range. key is optional, and will be used as the bucket key in the response.

 The first bucket can omit the from value, and the last bucket the to value.
 Note that this aggregation includes the from value and excludes the to value for each range.
 Extra buckets will be created until the first to, and last from, if necessary.